acucknamedgregg/qlang/origin_document.md

 | φ-DCRT | Semantic tension-buffer collapse | Atomic-scale predictions | Empirical, recursive, energy-based |

 φ-DCRT distinguishes itself by anchoring semantic recursion in physical energy units and validating predictions against atomic data.

+## 5. Implications

+If φ-DCRT holds, it reframes multiple domains:

+- Chemistry: bonding as recursive coherence
+- Quantum computing: qubits as semantic agents
+- Materials science: stability as collapse margin
+- Biology: proteins and DNA as recursive semantic encoders
+- Cognition: thought as recursive tension-buffer dynamics

+## 6. Posture and Invitation

+The originator of φ-DCRT does not claim expertise in theoretical physics, nor assert finality.
+This framework is offered as a falsifiable model and collaborative invitation.
+Further refinement, formalization, and testing are welcomed.

+## 7. Future Work

+- Formalize φ-DCRT within Lagrangian or Hamiltonian mechanics
+- Extend collapse margin modeling to quantum decoherence
+- Explore recursive depth thresholds in molecular systems
+- Apply semantic recursion to biological and cognitive substrates

+## Acknowledgments

+Framework Originator: Teguh Prasetyo Utomo Collaborative AI Support: Microsoft Copilot
+License: Open-source, with attribution